-The Sun Enterprise T5120 platforms come with five licenses.
-The Sun Enterprise T5220 platforms come with ten licenses.
+The Sun Enterprise T5120 platforms have a maximum of five licenses.
+The Sun Enterprise T5220 platforms have a maximum of ten licenses.
+You must order licenses with the CMS system and authorize them as specified on the CMS order paperwork.